International trade in goods by type of good

-At the same time as the quantity of iron and steel production was falling in the EU-28 (with output being refocused on high-end products), there was widespread investment in new plant across China; indeed, by 2016 China was producing slightly more than half of the world’s steel output.
-The other leading global producers of steel include the EU, Japan, India, the United States, Russia, South Korea, Turkey, Brazil and Ukraine.
+At the same time as the quantity of iron and steel production was falling in the EU (with output being refocused on high-end products), there was widespread investment in new plants across China; indeed, according to the world steel association by 2020 China was producing more than half of the world’s steel output (see the publication World steel in figures 2021 from the website of the World steel association, August 2020).
+The other leading global producers of steel include the EU, India, Japan, the United States, Russia and South Korea.

 Alongside a rapid shift in global output of iron and steel, there were also major changes to trade patterns.
 These were particularly evident during the last few years, as Chinese economic growth slowed, resulting in excess Chinese capacity being redirected to foreign markets.
-In 2002, China accounted for just 2.9 % of the EU-28’s imports of iron and steel, yet by 2016 the proportion of EU-28 imports originating from China had jumped to 16.3 %.
-China was the principal origin of EU-28 imports of iron and steel in 2016, ahead of Russia (13.0 %), while Ukraine (10.1 %) was the only other partner to account for a double-digit share of the EU-28’s import market (see Figure 10).
+In 2002, China accounted for just 2.1 % of the EU’s imports of iron and steel.
+By 2020 the share of EU imports originating from China had jumped to 8.2 % but was still behind that of Russia (14.7 %), Turkey (10.0 %), the United Kingdom (9.8 %), Ukraine (9.2 %) and South Korea (8.2 %).
+The share for the top 8 import partners rose from 59.1 % in 2002 to 71.0 % in 2020. (see Figure 10).

-The EU-28 ran a trade surplus of EUR 2.3 billon for iron and steel in 2016.
-The leading exporter among the EU Member States was Germany (EUR 22.0 billion), followed by Italy (EUR 14.9 billion), Belgium (EUR 12.2 billion) and France (EUR 11.0 billion).
-It is interesting to note that iron and steel products accounted for 12.7 % of all goods exported from Luxembourg in 2016, the next highest share being recorded in Finland (6.8 % of total exports) — see Table 3.
+The EU had a trade surplus of EUR 1.2 billon for iron and steel in 2020.
+The leading exporter among the EU Member States was Germany (EUR 21.2 billion), followed by Italy (EUR 14.6 billion) and Belgium (EUR 11.7 billion).
+It is interesting to note that iron and steel products accounted for 13.0 % of all goods exported from Luxembourg in 2020, the next highest share being recorded in Finland (6.3 % of total exports) - see Table 3.

-Extra-EU iron and steel imports into the EU-28 from non-member countries were valued at EUR 26.6 billion in 2016.
-Table 4 shows that Germany had the highest value (EUR 21.6 billion) of iron and steel imports among the EU Member States (based on total trade, in other words, intra-EU and extra-EU flows), followed by Italy (EUR 13.5 billion) and France (EUR 10.3 billion).
-Belgium was the main origin of iron and steel imports for both Germany and France, with a relatively high number of the Member States reporting that their principal origin of imports was a neighbouring country.
+Extra-EU iron and steel imports into the EU from non-member countries were valued at EUR 27.2 billion in 2020.
+Table 4 shows that Germany had the highest value (EUR 20.0 billion) of iron and steel imports among the EU Member States (based on total trade, in other words, intra-EU and extra-EU flows), followed by Italy (EUR 12.8 billion) and France (EUR 9.9 billion).
+Germany and Italy were the main origin of iron and steel imports for a large number of Member States while there were also several Member States reporting that their principal origin of imports was a neighbouring country.

 The car industry has undergone a considerable change in recent years, with increased production from new producers in emerging markets, while traditional car manufacturers have faced structural issues associated with falling domestic sales and overcapacity.
 The industry remains dominated by a small number of global players who tend to have a presence on most continents as a result of takeovers, joint ventures, alliances and other forms of collaboration.
 The car industry is often seen as a pioneer for new methods of industrial organisation and is a leading exponent of global value chains, sourcing intermediate inputs from around the world and delivering these ‘just-in-time’ for assembly.

 While car production has diversified geographically, Europe’s automotive industry is concentrated in the hands of a small number of groups, including Volkswagen, Daimler, BMW, Fiat Chrysler, PSA and Renault.
-It should also be noted that overseas carmakers have a considerable presence manufacturing cars within the single European market, for example: General Motors in Germany and Austria; Ford in Spain and the United Kingdom; or Hyundai in the Czech Republic.
+It should also be noted that overseas carmakers have a considerable presence manufacturing cars within the single European market, for example: General Motors in Germany and Austria; Ford in Spain; or Hyundai in Czechia.
 It is important to note that the statistics presented below relate to imports and exports of motor cars between national territories, regardless of the ownership of the production facilities where these cars are made.

-The EU-28 is the world’s largest car exporter, and the industry’s export orientation is underscored by its growing trade surplus, which reached EUR 87 billion in 2016 (which was more than double the EU-28’s trade surplus for all goods).
+The EU is the world’s largest car exporter, and the industry’s export orientation is underscored by its growing trade surplus, which reached EUR 70 billion in 2020 (while at the same time the EU had a surplus of EUR 218 billion for total goods).
 Increasing exports of motor cars to established and emerging markets may be viewed as a response by Europe’s carmakers to address the issue of falling domestic demand.

-Almost three quarters of the EU-28’s imports of motor cars in 2016 originated from Japan (23.9 % of the total), the United States (19.1 %), Turkey (16.8 %) or South Korea (12.5 %).
-It is interesting to note the rapid decline in the share of EU-28 motor car imports that originated from Japan — they were more than halved between 2002 and 2016, falling from a 50.6 % share in 2002.
-These developments may, at least in part, reflect the establishment of Japanese manufacturing bases within the EU, for example, Nissan facilities in Spain, France and the United Kingdom or Toyota facilities in the Czech Republic, France and the United Kingdom.
+More than three quarters of the EU’s imports of motor cars in 2020 originated from five countries: the United States (20.4 % of the total), the United Kingdom (17.9 %), Japan (15.7 %), Turkey (12.3 %) and South Korea (10.7 %).
+It is interesting to note the rapid decline in the share of EU motor car imports that originated from Japan (-16.1) and the United Kingdom (-16.9 pp).
+These developments reflect the establishment of Japanese manufacturing bases within the EU, and also the growing shares of Turkey (+ 8.8 pp), the United States (+7.4 pp) and Mexico (+6.6 pp).

-Germany was, by far, the leading exporter of motor cars among the EU Member States in 2016 (see Table 5).
-More than two fifths (41.1 %) of all cars exported from the EU originated from Germany, while the United Kingdom was the only other Member State to record a double-digit share (10.8 %), just ahead of Spain (9.5 %); none of the remaining Member States accounted for more than 5.0 % of exports.
-The United States was the main market for cars exported from Germany and the United Kingdom, while Germany was the principal market for cars exported from Spain and the United Kingdom for cars exported from Belgium.
+Germany was, by far, the leading exporter of motor cars among the EU Member States in 2020 (see Table 5).
+Almost three fifths (57.3 %) of all cars exported from the EU originated from Germany, far ahead of Belgium (7.7 %), Slovakia (6.7 %), Spain (5.6 %) and Italy (5.1 %); none of the remaining Member States accounted for more than 5.0 % of exports.
+China was the main market for cars exported from Germany, while Germany was the largest export partner for a majority of the Member States.

-Germany was also the largest importer of motor cars among the EU Member States in 2016 (see Table 6); it accounted for 18.6 % of total imports, while double-digit shares were also recorded for the United Kingdom (16.3 %), France (11.5 %), Belgium (11.4 %) and Italy (10.0 %).
-The largest proportion of German imports originated from Spain, while Germany was the main origin of imports for the other four Member States.
+Germany was also the largest importer of motor cars among the EU Member States in 2020 (see Table 6); it accounted for 29.9 % of imports from outside the EU, followed by Belgium (23.8 %).
+The largest share of German imports originated from Spain, while Germany was the main origin of imports for Belgium and several other Member States.